 CSU Research Competition

-The Division of Graduate Studies, Career Development and Office of Research and Sponsored Programs congratulate all 10 student delegates for participating in the 37th annual CSU Student Research Competition at San Diego State University on April 28 – 29, 2023.
+The Division of Graduate Studies and Career Development and the Office of Research and Sponsored Programs congratulate all 11 student delegates for participating in the 38th annual CSU Student Research Competition at CSU Cal Poly San Luis Obispo University on April 26 – 27, 2024.

-The following students earned first or second place in their respective categories.
-They competed against hundreds of graduate and undergraduate students across the CSU demonstrating innovation, academic excellence, creativity and a commitment to our shared social justice values and graduate education for the public good.
+The following students earned second place in their respective categories.
+They competed against hundreds of graduate and undergraduate students across the CSU, demonstrating innovation, academic excellence, creativity and a commitment to our shared social justice values and graduate education for the public good.

 Horizontal Thin Bar